NolanSmug/NYC-Subway-Journey-Game/README.md

 #### User Experience Improvements
 The current station information, including the train line, direction, and station details, is displayed after each user action.
-When a transfer is available, the user is prompted to list the available transfer lines at the current station.
+When a transfer is available, the user is presented the additonal option to transfer to the available lines at their current station.
-Input validation has been improved to handle various edge cases and provide meaningful error messages.
+Input validation has been improved to handle various edge cases and provide error messages.

 With these additions, the game now **accurately simulates the experience of navigating the NYC subway system**, allowing players to get from `point A` to `point B` infinitely many ways.

 #### Small Cheat Code for Testers

-Take a look for my `handleUserInput()` function in `main.cpp`
+Take a look for my `handleUserInput()` function in `Game.cpp`
 1. Command: `Cmd/Ctrl` + `Shift` + `F`
 2. Copy/Paste:
 ```text